daleroberts/upload-and-classify/README.md

 ### Training

-If you want to retrain the model, you can do:
+If you really want to retrain the model, you can do:
 ```
 ./train
 ```
+and the model will be saved to `model.h5`.

+Since the brief was "do not get hung up on scaling or model accuracy issues" the model is stock-standard, nothing really to see here.

 ### Predict

-If you want to test the model from the command line with a specific images you can do:
+If you want to test the model from the command line (without touching the server) you can do:
 ```
 ./predict img1.png [img2.png img3.png ...]
 ```